stappersg/vBook/src/tuto/0/basic.md

 filepath = "/etc/vsmtp/rules/main.vsl"
 ```

-Fantastic !
-You can restart your server to apply the new rules, but our server need security policies.
+Fantastic ! restart the server to apply the new rules.
+Anyway, the vSMTP server needs security policies.